xmtrinidad/DigitalOcean-Walkthrough/README.md

 Since I am on a Windows machine I will be using [WinSCP](https://winscp.net/eng/download.php).
 Another popular SFTP client for Mac and Windows is [FileZilla](https://filezilla-project.org/)

-1. After downloading and installing WinSCP, open the file.
+1. After downloading and installing WinSCP, open the application.
 A prompt should open up asking for you to login.
 Enter the following credentials to get started:

     *  For **Host name** enter the IP Address of your Droplet/VPS
     *  Keep the port number at its default (22)